Pokémon FireRed and LeafGreen: Gameplay

 Capturing Pokémon is another essential element of the gameplay.
 During a battle with a wild Pokémon, the player may throw a Poké Ball at it.
 If the Pokémon is successfully caught, it will come under the ownership of the player.
 Factors in the success rate of capture include the HP of the target Pokémon and the type of Poké Ball used: the lower the target's HP and the stronger the Poké Ball, the higher the success rate of capture.

-While FireRed and LeafGreen are remakes of Red and Green (Pokémon Green was only released in Japan, whereas the international variant was Blue), they contain usability enhancements such as a contextual tutorial feature which allows players to look up data at any point in the game, by pressing the select button.
+While FireRed and LeafGreen are remakes of Red and Green (Pokémon Green was only released in Japan, whereas the international variant was Blue), they contain usability enhancements such as a contextual tutorial feature, which allows players to look up data at any point in the game by pressing the select button.
 Additionally, when continuing a saved game, players are shown the last four actions they performed, aiding in remembering what they were previously doing.

 The games support the Game Boy Advance Game Link Cable, through which connected players may trade or battle.
 Players may also connect with Pokémon Ruby and Sapphire, as well as with Pokémon Colosseum, allowing them to obtain over 350 Pokémon.
 FireRed and LeafGreen also have the ability to connect to the GameCube and interact with Pokémon Box: Ruby and Sapphire.
 In Pokémon Box, the player may organize and view their collected Pokémon, and in Colosseum, Pokémon may be used in battle.
 FireRed and LeafGreen are also the first games in the series to be compatible with the Game Boy Advance Wireless Adapter, which comes prepackaged with the games.
 The adapter can be plugged into the link port of the Game Boy Advance system and allows players within a radius of 30–50 ft to wirelessly interact with each other.
 In addition, as many as 30 players at a time may join a special location called the "Union Room", where they can trade, battle, or chat.
 Nintendo set up "JoySpots" at Japanese retail locations for this purpose.

 Plot

 Setting

 Pokémon FireRed and LeafGreen takes place mostly in the fictional region of Kanto.
 This is one distinct region of many in the Pokémon world, which includes varied geographical habitats for the Pokémon species, human-populated towns and cities, and routes between locations.
 Some areas are only accessible once players acquire a special item or one of their Pokémon learns a special ability.
 Near the end of the plot, the protagonist is able to venture to the Sevii Islands, a new area not present in the original Red and Blue games.
-The Sevii Islands are an archipelago of seven islands and contain Pokémon normally exclusive to the Johto region, as well as several post-game missions.
+The Sevii Islands, based on the Izu Islands, are an archipelago of seven islands and contain Pokémon normally exclusive to the Johto region, as well as several post-game missions.
 After the aforementioned missions on the Sevii Islands are completed, the ability to trade with Ruby and Sapphire for Hoenn-exclusive Pokémon becomes available.